Sustainability

 Operational Risk Management Activities

-In FY2021, through risk assessments (July-September) and the Chief Social Responsibility Officer Review (October), we checked the management status of serious material risk items in each business and functional area and confirmed that concrete responses were taken.
+Furthermore, through risk assessments (July-September) and the Chief Sustainability Officer Review (October), which are part of our conventional risk management process, we checked the management status of serious material risk items in each business and functional area and confirmed that concrete responses were taken.
+After being reviewed by the TRM Committee twice during the fiscal year, these activities were reported to the Board of Directors.

-• *The first line of defense (business units, Group companies, etc.); Basically business units and Group companies respond to risks as risk owners.
+• *First line of defense (business units, Group companies, etc.): Basically, business units and Group companies respond to risks as risk owners.

-The second line of defense (chief officers, CSR Committee, subcommittees, regional control etc.): Basically providing support and monitoring the first line of defense to prevent and reduce serious risks, etc. to the Group among other things.
+Second line of defense (chief officers, CSR Committee, subcommittees, regional control, etc.): Basically, providing support and monitoring the first line of defense to prevent and reduce serious risks, etc., to the Group among other things.

-Third line of defense (Corporate Audit Department): From an independent standpoint from the first and second lines of defense, it provides rational advice and recommendations etc. on risk management.
+Third line of defense (Corporate Audit Department): From an independent standpoint from the first and second lines of defense, the department provides rational advice and recommendations, etc., on risk management.

 Response to Natural Disasters